Finder makes money from featured partners, but editorial opinions are our own.

 Your employer might pay a partial amount

-Premiums may be getting deducted from your superannuation contributions
+Premiums may get deducted from your superannuation contributions

 Premiums may be deducted from your salary or wages

-No. It generally only covers you if you cannot work due to an illness, injury or accident that prevents you from doing your job.
-If you want cover for involuntary redundancy, look at redundancy insurance.
+No. It generally only covers you if you cannot work due to an illness, injury, or accident that prevents you from doing your job.

 Gary Ross Hunter was an editor at Finder, specialising in insurance.
 He’s been writing about life, travel, home, car, pet and health insurance for over 6 years and regularly appears as an insurance expert in publications including The Sydney Morning Herald, The Guardian and news.com.au.
 Gary holds a Kaplan Tier 2 General Advice General Insurance certification which meets the requirements of ASIC Regulatory Guide 146 (RG146).
 See full bio